 FAQs Regarding Slip and Fall InjuriesClick For Your Free Consulation

 Trip and fall accidents are one of the most common types of accidents in the US.
 Trip and fall accidents can occur anywhere and anytime and can result in serious personal injury.
 Here is a short list of the most frequently asked questions about trip and fall accidents.
+Contact our top-rated New York City slip and fall lawyers near you today.

 Q: I tripped and fell over my neighbor’s uneven sidewalk.
 My back was injured during the fall and I am unable to return to work.
 I informed my neighbor of the accident, but she believes that I am at fault because I was inattentive and not looking where I was going.
 Who is at fault?